athack-ctf/chall2026-venusian-translator/README.md

-# Chall - Your Challenge Title
+# Chall - Venusian Translator

 > A brief description of the challenge